Dr. Timothy Hellwig

 Jennifer Ashcraft received her Bachelor’s degree in Sociology from Indiana University and a Master’s degree in Higher Education from the University of Massachusetts-Amherst.
 She has worked as an academic advisor in IU Athletics, a study abroad advisor at North Carolina State University, and international scholar advisor at IU’s Office of International Services.
 She currently serves as Academic Advisor for REEI, as well as Central Eurasian Studies, Second Language Studies, and the Institute of European Studies.
 She also serves as the International Student Specialist for the College of Arts and Sciences.

-Bill is a Ph.D. candidate (ABD) in Central Eurasian Studies and currently writing his dissertation is on intelligence and episteme in the armed intervention in Afghanistan.
+Bill is a Ph.D. candidate (ABD) in Central Eurasian Studies and currently writing his dissertation is on intelligence and epistemology in the US armed intervention in Afghanistan.

 Wells Library E 660